JaybeJaybeNot/Pusher1.0/README.md

 ***Why I Started This Project***

 On the surface level, the this project may seem to simply be a project aiming to develop a supernumerary, robotic arm to assist in human tasks.
-However, due to the modularity and inexpensiveness of the project, it serves as an amazing platform to experiment with robot theory, from inverse kinematics to computer vision, EEG/EMG signal processing, path planning, control algorithms, etc. In short, due to my background as an underfunded hardware researcher, I've made the "project to enable future projects"
+However, due to the modularity and inexpensiveness of the project, it serves as an amazing platform to prototype with robot theory, from inverse kinematics to computer vision, EEG/EMG signal processing, path planning, control algorithms, etc. without burning cash on hardware.
+In short, due to my background as an underfunded hardware researcher, I've made the "project to enable future projects"

 <h1 align="center"><u>Table of Contents</u></h1>